 What waste factor should I use on a roof?+

 It depends on geometry.
-A simple gable carries less waste than a cut-up hip roof with several valleys.
+A simple gable carries less waste, often 8 to 10 percent, while a cut-up hip roof with several valleys can push 15 percent or more.
 Set waste by roof shape and shingle type rather than applying one flat percentage to every job.

 How do I handle rotten decking in the estimate?+

 Set a per-sheet replacement price in the contract before tearoff.
 When the crew finds bad decking, you write a change order at the agreed rate, get a signature, and keep moving.
-That way the extra never becomes a fight at the end.
+That way the extra never becomes a fight at the end of the job.

 Can I reuse a roof estimate for similar jobs?+

 Yes.
 In BuildCrux you duplicate an estimate and adjust the squares, pitch, and rates.
-That beats rebuilding the whole material sheet every time you bid a similar roof.
+That beats rebuilding the whole material sheet every time you bid a similar roof, and it keeps your labor adders consistent from one bid to the next.

 Does BuildCrux replace a roofing CRM?+

 BuildCrux handles estimating, change orders, invoicing, and job costing.
-If you run a heavy lead-nurture pipeline, compare it against [roofing-first CRMs](/vs/jobnimbus) to see which mix fits your shop.
+If you run a heavy lead-nurture pipeline, compare it against roofing-first CRMs to see which mix fits your shop before you switch everything over.

 A roof estimate holds when the squares are measured, the waste matches the roof, the labor reflects the pitch and access, and every hidden condition gets priced in writing.
-Software helps only if it forces that discipline instead of hiding it.
-Measure right, price the conditions, protect the number, and watch estimated against actual so the next roof gets better.
+Roof estimating software helps only if it forces that discipline instead of hiding it.
+Measure right, price the conditions, protect the number, and watch estimated against actual so the next roof gets better than the last one.

 Turn a plan set into a first-pass roof estimate